 The only challenge with this recipe is making sure the bread has cooked long enough.
 It will look done before it actually is.

-Gluten free baking presents a number of challenges.
-The thing people struggle with the most is watching the bread rises while baking and fall while cooling.
-With practice, you will improve your technique so be patient and pay attention to this new style.
+Gluten-free baking presents a number of challenges.
+The thing people struggle with the most is watching the bread rise while baking and fall while cooling.
+With practice, you will improve your technique, so be patient and pay attention to this new style.

 Avoid the temptation to remove the bread too early from the oven.
 Cook it long enough so it doesn’t collapse in on itself or worse, be uncooked, and gummy inside.

-Over mixing may contribute to a poor quality dough that collapses upon cooling.
-When adding the wet and dry bowls together, mix just enough to combine.
+Over mixing may contribute to poor-quality dough that collapses upon cooling.
+Mix just enough to combine when adding the wet and dry bowls.

 The Best Psyllium Husk Keto Bread Recipe Video

 Watch our recipe video and make the best psyllium husk keto bread recipe along with me!

 The video is located above, under the first image.